gtrak/betamore/lesson.markdown

 * We wrote the main function while pretending println and slurp exist.
 In order for the program to run, we have to make them exist.

-* This is supported in java by the use of stubs that do nothing in place of a real future implementation, this lets us compile and test without the program being fully completed.
+* This style is supported in java by the use of stubs that do nothing in place of a real future implementation, this lets us compile and test without the program being fully completed.

 # Bottom-down design